rust-lang/rfcs/text/0000-impl-trait-type-aliases.md

 # Summary
 [summary]: #summary

-Allow type aliases to use `impl Trait`, replacing the prototype `existential type` as a way to declare type aliases for opaque, uniquely inferred types.
+Allow type aliases and associated types to use `impl Trait`, replacing the prototype `existential type` as a way to declare type aliases and associated types for opaque, uniquely inferred types.

 # Motivation
 [motivation]: #motivation